 Client intake forms can be used to collect data and files as part of the onboarding process.
 They are a simple way to save you time going back and forth with clients to gather key information.
-They also offer clients a good customer experience at the start of your relationship.
+They also offer clients a good customer experience at the start of their relationship.

 Client intake forms are easy to create using free software.
 However, form creation is usually the easy bit.
 What is more difficult is persuading clients to complete and send the forms back to you without time-consuming reminders, reassurance about security, and requests for more information.